-Periodontal Disease, also known as Gum Disease, is a serious gum and bone infection that damages the ligaments and bones that surround the teeth.
+Periodontal Disease, also known as Gum Disease, is a serious gum and bone infection that damages the ligaments and bones surrounding teeth.
 Advanced gum disease is the leading cause of tooth loss in adults.
-If gum disease is caught in its early stages (gingivitis or mild to moderate periodontitis), it can be managed through non-surgical treatments, such as scaling and root planing.
-However, when moderate to severe periodontitis occurs causing deeper damage to the gums and bone, osseous surgery may be required to restore health to those areas.
-This is particularly true when tartar (dental calculus) is so deep below the gum line, it’s resting at the level of the supporting bone.
+If gum disease is caught in its early stages (gingivitis or mild to moderate periodontitis), it can be managed through non-surgical treatments, such as scaling and root planning at Lepore Comprehensive Dentistry, Dunedin, Florida.
+However, when moderate to severe periodontitis occurs, causing deeper damage to the gums and bone, osseous surgery may be required to restore health to those areas.
+This is particularly true when tartar (dental calculus) is so deep below the gum line it’s resting at the level of the supporting bone.

 Signs and symptoms of gum disease: